-- 18. While it is not the role of Kāinga Ora to proactively monitor customer behaviour, we are a responsible public housing landlord and will respond to, and seek solutions for, incidents concerning disruptive behaviour.
-This may be behaviour that is either caused by or that directly affects our customers and their whānau. - 19.
-Upon becoming aware of disruptive behaviour, we are committed to: - Escalating situations that pose a safety or security risk, as second in the 'Escalation' section below. - Working through notifications and observations of disruptive behaviour with a presumption of innocence. - Ascertaining all of the details and ensuring these are validated by all parties involved. - Applying principles of natural justice, ensuring all parties are heard and their perspectives understood. - Developing a fair and balanced view of events by providing impartial support to all involved.
+- 19. Upon becoming aware of disruptive behaviour, we are committed to: - Escalating situations that pose a safety or security risk, as set out in the 'Escalation' section below. - Working through notifications and observations of disruptive behaviour with a presumption of innocence. - Ascertaining all of the details and ensuring these are validated by all parties involved. - Applying principles of natural justice, ensuring all parties are heard and their perspectives understood. - Developing a fair and balanced view of events by providing impartial support to all involved.